TrendingTechnology/BaseballRatings/README.md

 >charge from and is copyrighted by Retrosheet.
 Interested
 >parties may contact Retrosheet at "www.retrosheet.org".

+The formats of the data can be found in the `Formats.py` module.

 ## Examples

 This graph shows the distribution of each team's Elo rating over the course of the decade 2010-2019.
 The ratings are weighted by in-season days.